 Consent to any sexual activity is pivotal to the reduction and prevention of sexual assault and coercion.

 Consent is a voluntary, sober, enthusiastic, informed, mutual, honest and verbal agreement.
 It is an active agreement and cannot be coerced.
-Consent is a process which must be given for every sexual act.
+Consent is a process, which must be given for every sexual act.
 It cannot be assumed and is never implied, even in a relationship.
 The absence of “no” does not mean “yes.”

+To avoid a charge of sexual assault, affirmative consent is required, either verbally or by voluntary acts unmistakable in their meaning.
 Within a community that prohibits premarital and extramarital sexual encounters, any confusion or ambiguity about consent should be lessened, and morally responsible behavior should be the norm.

 Consent is not just about getting a “yes” or “no” answer, it is about communicating and making joint decisions in a manner that respects and honors the needs and desires of both partners.
 Communicating clearly about sexual expectations eliminates the entitlement that one partner may feel over the other.
 If a person is not absolutely sure that his/her partner is consenting without coercion he/she should stop.